 Clearly there are many advantages and disadvantages of microservices architecture to consider — but it’s important to consider your organizational culture and goals in this equation, too.

 Enterprises more suited to microservices architecture are those that have an organizational culture comfortable with distributing work among small development teams.
 Also, microservices work best for organizations that need to innovate rapidly, and that have larger or more diverse user bases.
+Some organizations are turning to event-driven architecture coupled with microservices to enhance their systems.

 Microservices architecture advantages and disadvantages differ greatly from traditional monolithic architecture, and this model isn’t ideal for every organization.
 However, the big shift to this modular architectural style is happening for a reason — more enterprises are realizing the need for faster, easier, more agile application development, and microservices enable this in ways monolithic architecture simply cannot.